 Production of the Limited, and all Buick continued until the eve of World War II when the last Buick was built February 2, 1942.
 Following World War II, Buick dropped its extended wheelbase models, and cancelled the Series 90 Limited nameplate.
 The name Limited was truly appropriate to the cars themselves which were limited to touring sedans and limousines; its sales too were the smallest of Buick's entire model range:

-Available only as a 4-door hardtop, 2-door hardtop coupe or convertible, the Limited rode Buick's 127.5 in (3,238 mm) wheelbase, with its body stretched 227.1 in (5,768 mm), just shy of nineteen feet in length.
-Inside, buyers were treated to high quality fabrics in sedans and coupes, full leather in convertibles.
+Available only as a 4-door hardtop, 2-door hardtop coupe or convertible, the Limited rode Buick's 127.5 in (3,238 mm) wheelbase, and overall length 227.1 in (5,768 mm).
+Interiors were of high quality fabrics in sedans and coupes, full leather in convertibles.

-For the 1959 model year, Buick renamed its entire lineup, with the Super becoming the Invicta, the Roadmaster becoming the Electra 225 and the Limited being discontinued due to lack of sales success.
+For the 1959 model year, Buick renamed its entire lineup, with the Super becoming the Invicta, the Roadmaster becoming the Electra 225.

 The Limited name was used again in 1967 as a trim option on the Electra 225 Custom model and other models.
 Between 1971 and 1979, Buick added the "Limited" name to its top trim Electra 225, which was previously known as the Electra 225 Custom.
 The cars were not badged as Electra 225s, but instead wore "Limited" scripts.
 However, these cars were Electra 225s, and in a break from tradition, the "Limited" trim level could be optioned with either the Park Avenue or Park Avenue DeLuxe options package, each even more well-equipped than the Limited model alone.